gruntjs/grunt-contrib-uglify/docs/uglify-examples.md

   },
 });
 ```

+Refer to the [UglifyJS SourceMap Documentation](http://lisperator.net/uglifyjs/codegen#source-map) for more information.

 ## Discard console.* functions

 Specify `drop_console: true` as part of the `compress` options to discard calls to `console.*` functions.